-EOTAS provides or facilitates alternative education for pupils who are unable to attend school as a result of permanent exclusion or for health and medical reasons
+EOTAS is the name of the service which provides or facilitates alternative education for pupils who are unable to attend school as a result of permanent exclusion or for health and medical reasons.

 is part of the Inclusion Team and provides for learners who are of statutory school age who have been permanently excluded from school, including: